This post may contain affiliate links. Please read my disclosure for more information.

 As I said earlier, you won’t be able to save $5,000 just by following one of these steps.
 This is just the initial building block to create that foundation.

 By setting a clear, rigid budget that you cannot go over, you will be so surprised at how quickly the pennies count themselves!
+This will help you control how you spend money, which will create more money you can save.

 You estimate your monthly income before the month begins, giving each dollar a job before you spend it.